 From the Coorymeela Community in Northern Ireland

 We appreciate the dedicated service we received during an exceptionally trying time from our Priest in Charge, the Rev. Jay MacLeod.
-As we transition to a Muissional Community we will sorely miss his steady and loving guiding
+As we transition to a Muissional Community we will sorely miss his steady and loving guidance.

 Our beloved Curate, Kelly Sundberg Seaman ended her service as Missioner of Sunapee.
 This was sad for us but a great step forward for her.
 The Plymouth/Ashand congregations sorely needed her talents as two very different parishes progress joined together.

 Our fellow parishioner Hal Liberty was honored by the New Hampshire Legislature for his contribution to the less privileged families of our state.
 For 30 years he has been making wooden toys as gifts for their children.
 He has now retired to Texas – he will be missed!

 At a Vestry meeting on Sunday July 2, 2016, we voted unanimously to petition the Bishop and the Diocesan Convention for Epiphany Church to become a Mission of the Diocese of New Hampshire.
 We are convinced that in this way we will be able to expand our ministry to better assist with the needs of our communities.
 This change took effect after approval by the Diocesan Convention on November.